jjconti/twistedmold/README.txt

 LICENSE:

-This game skellington is distributed as Free Software acording GPL v3.
+This game is distributed as Free Software acording GPL v3.
 See COPYING file for more information.